 It used to be incredibly easy to fit photographers into stylistic “boxes” but these days it’s much more difficult.
-The incredible advances in photographic technology, combined with the accessibility of high performing gear has meant that the photographic community is now much larger, much more diverse, and broadly speaking, the quality of the work that is being produced is better and more varied than ever.
+The incredible advances in photographic technology, combined with the easy accessibility of high performance gear has meant that the photographic community is now much larger, much more diverse, and broadly speaking, the quality of the work that is being produced is better and more varied than ever.
 This has turned the wedding photography community into a melting pot of ideas and styles that has only benefited the industry, but has made it very difficult to answer the question of what my style is – but I’m going to give it a shot regardless!

 But wait, what are the styles of wedding photography anyway?